awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-case-2.md

 When a SIP media application successfully runs a list of actions, the application calls the AWS Lambda function with an invocation event type of `ACTION_SUCCESSFUL`\.
 If any of the actions fail to complete, the SIP media application calls the AWS Lambda function with the `ACTION_FAILED` event\.

 The SIP media application only returns `ACTION_SUCCESSFUL` if all the actions on the list succeed\.
 If any of the actions in the list fail, the SIP media application invokes the AWS Lambda function with the `ACTION_FAILED` event and clears the remaining actions in the list after the failed one\.
-Then the SIP media application executes the next action returned by the AWS Lambda function\.
+Then the SIP media application runs the next action returned by the AWS Lambda function\.
 You use the `ActionData` key to identify which call invoked the function\.

 The following event shows a sample payload for the `ACTION_SUCCESSFUL` invocation event type after a `PlayAudioAndGetDigits` action\.